-- If you’re coming from Northbound FDR Drive, you will need to go around the block to pull into the driveway on southbound York Ave, between East 62nd and East 61st Streets.
+- If you’re coming from Northbound FDR Drive, you’ll need to go around the block to pull into the driveway on southbound York Ave, between East 62nd and East 61st Streets.

 - If you’re coming from Southbound FDR Drive, take southbound York Avenue and pull into the driveway.

 If you choose not to use our valet service, there are nearby garages.
-You will have to pay to park in these garages.
+You’ll have to pay to park in these garages.

 After your procedure

-After your procedure is finished, you will be escorted to the lobby.
+After your procedure is finished, you’ll be escorted to the lobby.
 A car service will pick you up from the driveway of the BAIC at the 300 East 66th Street entrance.
-They will take you and your caregiver to the JRSC for your surgery.
-There is no charge for this car service.
+They’ll take you and your caregiver to the JRSC for your surgery.
+There’s no charge for this car service.

 Check-in at JRSC